jasonmcaffee/flutter_playground/README.md

 ### Provider

 [Provider](https://pub.dev/packages/provider) is a library that offers functionality for:
-- Publish/Subscribe model: Widgets/components updating the UI by responding to events/notifications from ChangeNotifier notifyListeners() calls.
+- Publish/Subscribe model: Widgets are able to easily re-build/update the UI by subscribing to notifications from ChangeNotifier notifyListeners() calls.
-- Service Locator: Gaining access to providers/data deep down a widget/component tree, without having to explicitly pass the data down to each node in the tree.
+- Service Locator: Gaining access to ChangeNotifierProvider data (e.g. model created during create()) from deep down within a widget/component tree, without having to explicitly pass the data into each of the constructors of widgets/nodes in the tree.

+Provider utilizes these main components to facilitate the above functionality:
+- ChangeNotifier
+  - An [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) implementation that provides notifyListeners() and listener registry functions.
+- ChangeNotifierProvider
+  - Listener of ChangeNotifier's notifications (via notifyListeners() and addListener)
+  - There are many caveats and best practices surrounding the use of ChangeNotifierProvider, which are well documented in the comments of its source code.
+  - Abstracts away InheritedWidget, which is used to share data throughout ChangeNotifierProvider's child's widget tree via the build context.
+- Build Context (passed to each widget's build function)
+  - [extension methods](https://dart.dev/guides/language/extension-methods) for selecting, reading, etc data passed down the InheritedWidget tree.
+    - context.read<TModel>() - get the instance provided by ChangeNotifierProvider's create() call.  e.g. TodoListModel
+    - select<TModel, TDerivedValueToWatch>(lambdaFuncToSelectDerivedValue(model) => model.derivedValueToWatch ) - only rebuild when derivedValueToWatch changes reference (comparison function requires different instances to signal change)
 ```dart
 //change notifier
 class TodoListModel extends ChangeNotifier {